isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Watering.md

 ---
 <section>
 	<img title="A Community Gardener watering plants with a hose.
 Photo by Jacqueline Chua." src="/images/Gardeners/Kampung%20Admiralty%20(4).jpg">
 	<p>Water is essential for plant growth.
-However, the species of plant, the kind of soil and the surrounding environment will affect how your plant takes up water.
+However, the species of plant, the <a href="/page-index/horticulture-techniques/soil/">kind of soil</a> and the surrounding environment will affect how your plant takes up water.
 Both overwatered and underwatered plants will show signs of <a href="/page-index/plant-problems/wilting/">wilting</a>, but for very different reasons. </p>
 	<br>
 </section>